 Councils typically write once they believe there may have been a breach of the Blue Badge rules.
 This often means they already have some form of evidence and want your explanation.

-The letter may be framed politely or described as “informal,”but it can still have serious implications if handled poorly.
+The letter may be framed politely or described as “informal,” but it can still have serious implications if handled poorly.
+Receiving a letter does not automatically mean you will be prosecuted — in many cases it is the start of an information-gathering process.
+What matters most is how you respond.

 Many Blue Badge investigations arise from everyday situations rather than deliberate misuse.
 Select the scenario that best matches what happened to you.